COMMUNITY Credit Opportunities

 The Psychology Department

-Through a partnership between the Office of Community and Dr. Amy Hammond, professor of Psychology, students who are enrolled in Human Growth & Development now have the opportunity to complete their COMMUNITY credit concurrently through this course.
+Through a partnership between the Office of Global Engagement and Dr. Amy Hammond, professor of Psychology, students who are enrolled in Human Growth & Development now have the opportunity to complete their COMMUNITY credit concurrently through this course.

 In the Spring of 2010, students worked with the Goldman School and Childhood Development Center at The Arc, Holy Angels Residential Facility, and Northwest Supports and Services.
 Human Growth & Development students served in classrooms and residential halls working with the students and adults, and observing the behaviors of both typically and atypically developing people.
 This is an exciting new collaboration, because students have the opportunity to relate what they're observing at each Community Partner organization to what they are learning in the course, enhancing the learning experience and providing experiential education.